ranaroussi/yfinance/doc/source/reference/yfinance.ticker_tickers.rst

 .. literalinclude:: examples/tickers.py
    :language: python

+To fetch company info for all symbols in one call, use `Tickers.info` or `Tickers.get_info()` which returns a dictionary keyed by ticker symbol.

 For tickers that are ETFs/Mutual Funds, `Ticker.funds_data` provides access to fund related data.

 Funds' Top Holdings and other data with category average is returned as `pd.DataFrame`.